HariniVS/LogicPillars/adrs/0002-choosing-hybrid-approach-matchmaking.md

-# ADR-0002: Choosing relational database for interview scheduling information
+# ADR-0002: Choosing hybrid approach for match making of interviewer

 * **Status:** Accepted

 ## Context

-The interview scheduling application requires capability for the system to perform intelligent match making between datasets of:
-- Filtered Interviewers based on skill set, experience, timeslots
-- Interviewee
+The interview scheduling system requires the capability to intelligently select the most suitable interviewer from a pre-filtered set of interviewers, by matching them against the interviewee's information and requirements.

 The process is orchestrated through Lang Flow Agents.
 As predecessor for match-making the interviewer profiles are already filtered based on skill set, experience and availability.